dry-python/returns/docs/pages/functions.rst

 :func:`is_succesful <returns.functions.is_successful>` is used to
 tell whether or not your monad is a success.
 We treat only treat monads that does not throw as a successful ones,
-basically: :class:`Right <returns.either.Right>`
+basically: :class:`Success <returns.result.Success>`
 and :class:`Some <returns.maybe.Some>`.

 .. code:: python

-  from returns.either import Success, Failure from returns.functions import is_successful
+  from returns.result import Success, Failure from returns.functions import is_successful
   from returns.maybe import Some, Nothing